-A traditional stock market has many participants, including the investor, brokers, regulatory agencies, and the centralized institution that processes investments.
-Because of lags and uncertainty in the process, an investment can take up to three days to process due to communication between intermediaries.
-Blockchain technology, which includes smart contracts and a decentralized process, promises to improve the investment process’s speed, accuracy, and efficiency.
-UPI platforms, especially those that specialize in B2B transfers, have made this easier as well.
+A traditional stock market has many participants, including the investor, brokers, regulatory agencies, and the centralised institution that processes investments.
+Investments can take up to three days to process due to lags and uncertainty in the process.
+Blockchain technology, which includes smart contracts and a decentralised process, promises to improve the investment process’s speed, accuracy, and efficiency.
+UPI platforms, especially those that specialise in B2B transfers, have made this easier as well.

-Because blockchain is based on smart contracts, an investment can be fulfilled immediately rather than after a few days if the blockchain deems it valid.
+If the blockchain deems the investment valid, an investment fulfills immediately rather than after a few days.
 The peer-to-peer investment process shortens and eliminates unnecessary steps.
 The tightened security encryption protocols of blockchain significantly reduce the risk of a banking data breach.
 Furthermore, companies are increasingly turning to blockchain-based start-ups because they provide a faster, safer, and more accurate method of raising capital.

 Maintaining and expanding a customer base can make or break a business.
 It’s no coincidence that high-performing stocks have massive customer loyalty programs and millions of devoted followers.
 Businesses seeking to increase revenue and retain customers have discovered a new solution: blockchain-based loyalty rewards.
-Most companies’ current loyalty programs are difficult to maintain data on, are out of date, and pose a significant risk of data breaches.
+Companies’ current loyalty programs are difficult to maintain, are out of date, and pose a high risk of data breaches.

-Like any other business, the finance industry wants a piece of the massive data and profits that customer loyalty rewards programs can bring, which is essentially enabled by the assimilation of blockchain in banking.
+Like any other business, the finance industry wants a piece of the massive data and profits that customer loyalty rewards programs can bring, which essentially enables the assimilation of blockchain in banking.
 This is one of the reasons why many banks and financial institutions are looking into providing various UPI channels to their customers.

 Maintaining the integrity of a customer’s “digital identity,” which contains some of our most sensitive information, is one of the most serious responsibilities of banking institutions.

-We entrust banks with the security of our passport information, biometric scans, social security numbers, accounts, and addresses, expecting them to keep them private.
-In 2017, crores of digital identities were compromised, and the credit card and bank information of crores of Indians were stolen from banking institutions.
+We entrust our passport information, biometric scans, social security numbers, accounts, and addresses to banks, expecting them to protect them.
+Over the past year, millions of Indians’ digital identities were compromised and their credit card and bank information were stolen.
 The integration of blockchain in finance has the potential to thwart hackers in their tracks.